-This part of the appendix describes the derivation of the utilization proxy, following Basu and Kimball (1997: Appendix A) and Basu, Fernald and Kimball (2002: Section I.B).
+This appendix describes the derivation of the utilization proxy, following Basu and Kimball (1997, appendix A) and Basu, Fernald, and Kimball (2002, section I.B).

 We assume the firm faces adjustment costs in both investment and hiring, so that both the amount of capital, K, and employment, N, are quasi-fixed.
 Basu, Fernald, and Kimball (2002) provide a convincing argument for the necessity of quasi-fixity for a meaningful model of variable factor utilization.
-We assume that the number of hours per week for each worker, H, can vary freely with no adjustment cost (through changes in non-scheduled hours in the context of the Japanese economy).
+We assume that the number of hours per week for each worker, H, can vary freely with no adjustment cost (through changes in nonscheduled hours in the context of the Japanese economy).
 In addition, both capital and labor have freely variable utilization rates.
 For both capital and labor, the benefit of higher utilization is its multiplication of effective inputs.
-Basu and Kimball (1997) argue that there are two different kinds of costs for increasing capital utilization, S: (i) firms have to pay a "shift premium" (a higher base wage) to compensate employees for working at night, or at other undesirable times; (ii) higher capital utilization leads to quicker depreciation through extra "wear and tear" on the capital.
-For simplicity, here we consider only the shift premium, which is supported by many empirical studies (see, for example, Shapiro, 1996).
+Basu and Kimball (1997) argue that there are two kinds of costs for increasing capital utilization, S: (1) firms must pay a "shift premium" (a higher base wage) to compensate employees for working at night, or at other undesirable times; and (2) higher capital utilization leads to quicker depreciation through extra "wear and tear" on the capital.
+For simplicity, here we consider only the shift premium, which is supported by many empirical studies (see, for example, Shapiro [1996]).
 The cost of higher labor utilization, E, is modeled as a higher disutility on the part of workers that must be compensated with a higher wage.